scaffold-eth/se-2-challenges/README.md

 ---

-## Checkpoint 1: Configure Deployment & Wallets
+## Checkpoint 1: 🧘‍♀️ Configure Guru & Rube 📃

 Like the [token vendor challenge](https://speedrunethereum.com/challenge/token-vendor), we'll be building an `Ownable` contract.
 The contract owner is the **Guru** (the service provider in this application), and you will use multiple browser windows or tabs to assume the roles of Guru and rube (service provider & client).